 W.M.
 Keck Foundation Grant Programs in Science and Engineering, Medical Research, and Undergraduate Education

-Please note for this funding opportunity KU-L and KUMC are considered one organization and only one submission is allowed.
+Please note for this funding opportunity KU-L and KUMC are considered one organization and no more than one submission is allowed per area.
 In order to allow all PIs the same amount of time to prepare for the internal competition we are requesting a pre-proposal rather than a notice of intent form.

 |Limited Submission Proposals Procedure:||http://policy.ku.edu/research/institutional-endorsement|

 Interested investigators are encouraged to utilize the attached template to develop a one-page concept paper.
 Please submit a single page that includes 1) an overview of the research proposed emphasizing any unique aspects and pilot studies, 2) a brief description of the key personnel and methodologies, 3) a brief justification of the need for Keck support, and 4) an estimated budget broken down, if possible, by major areas, e.g., personnel, equipment, consumable supplies, etc. (Budgets can be rough approximations at this stage).
 In addition to this concept paper, please submit a biographical sketch for each member of the research and/or training team and the names of faculty members who are especially well qualified to evaluate these concepts, to firstname.lastname@example.org by Friday, December 07, 2018.
 If more than four concept papers are received, an internal review committee will be formed to review and rank them (comprised of research faculty and administrators from KU-Lawrence and KUMC).
 After consultation with the foundation staff*, the committee will select an applicant by the end of February 2019, thereby giving the applicant approximately two full months to prepare the three page narrative and budget for the Phase I application that is due to the foundation on May 1, 2019.

 *Please note that the Keck Foundation staff do not consult with investigators directly.